Ram Gidoomal (Chairman)

 Rob Trimble is the Chief Executive of the Bromley by Bow Centre.
 In 2016 he was named by the Sunday Times and Debretts as one of the 500 Most Influential People in the UK.

-The services available stretch from healthcare for local residents to opportunities to set up your own business; from support with tackling credit card debts to becoming a stained glass artist; from learning to read and write to getting a job for the first time or a helping hand up the career ladder.
+The services available stretch from clinical provision for local residents to opportunities to set up your own business; from support with tackling credit card debts to becoming a stained-glass artist; from learning to read and write to getting a job for the first time or a helping hand up the career ladder.

-Rob is also a Partner (non-clinical) in the Bromley by Bow Health Partnership which delivers primary care services to 37,000 patients across four GP practices in East London.
-In addition to being a Director of Allia, he is also the Chair of Settle, a charity that supports young people moving into their first homes, and is an Advisor on Public Health England’s Well North programme.
-He has recently been appointed as a Patron to the Reader Organisation which uses the power of reading to effect change in the lives of people in venues as varied as health centres and prisons.
+Rob is also Chair of Settle, a charity supporting young people moving into their first homes and is an Advisor on Public Health England’s Well North programme.
+In addition, Rob is Patron of two organisations: the social innovation graduate venture Year Here and The Reader, which uses the power of shared reading to change lives in venues as varied as health centres and prisons.

-Rob was awarded Business in the Community’s Sieff Award for Outstanding Leadership in 2008 and was shortlisted as “Most People Focused CEO in the UK Not-for Profit Sector” in the 2015 HR Excellence Awards.
-Under Rob’s leadership the Bromley by Bow Centre has risen up the Sunday Times Best Not-for-Profits to Work For and is classified as an “Outstanding” employer and is now 22nd in the UK’s Top 100.
+Rob was awarded Business in the Community’s Sieff Award for Outstanding Leadership in 2008 and shortlisted as “Most People Focused CEO in the UK Not-for Profit Sector” in the 2015 HR Excellence Awards.
+Under Rob’s leadership the Bromley by Bow Centre has risen up the Sunday Times Best Not-for-Profits to Work For and is consistently in the UK’s Top 100 employers.